OBD-II Trouble Code Technical Description

 What does that mean?

-This generic powertrain/engine diagnostic trouble code typically applies to all OBDII equipped engines, but shows up more often in certain Audi, Ford, Mazda, Mitsubishi, Saturn and VW vehicles.
+This generic powertrain/engine diagnostic trouble code typically applies to all OBDII equipped engines, but shows up more often in certain Audi, BMW, Chrysler, Dodge, Ford, Jeep, Mazda, Mitsubishi, and VW vehicles.

-The PCM receives these inputs and possibly two more; Mass Airflow (MAF) and Throttle Position Sensor (TPS) to determine load and altitude.
-The PCM looks at the MAP sensor voltage and compares it to the BARO sensor reading when the ignition switch is first turned on.
-This code is set if these inputs vary too much.
+The PCM receives this input and possibly two more; Intake Air Temperature (IAT) and Engine Coolant Temperature Sensor (ECT).
+The PCM looks at the AAT sensor voltage and compares it to the IAT/ECT sensor readings when the ignition switch is first turned on after a long cool down period.